thunderbird/webext-docs/webNavigation.rst

 .. api-section-annotation-hack:: -- [Added in TB 48]

 Cause of the navigation.
 The same transition types as defined in the history API are used.
-These are the same transition types as defined in the $(topic:transition_types)[history API] except with :code:`"start_page"` in place of :code:`"auto_toplevel"` (for backwards compatibility).
+These are the same transition types as defined in the history API except with :code:`"start_page"` in place of :code:`"auto_toplevel"` (for backwards compatibility).

 .. api-header::
    :label: `string`